tronprotocol/tronbox/README.md

 _Note: For OS requirements, see [here](https://github.com/jz2120100058/tronbox/blob/master/FURTHER_INFO.md#os-requirement).
 To verify the PGP signature, see [here](https://github.com/jz2120100058/tronbox/blob/master/FURTHER_INFO.md#verifying-the-pgp-signature)._

 ## Quick Usage
-To create a default Customer Tron-Box Project：
+To create a default Tron-Box Project：
 ```
 $ tronbox init
 ```

-Download a dApp, ex: metacoin-box
+To download a dApp (for example, metacoin-box):
 ```
 $ tronbox unbox metacoin
 ```
-Contract Compiler
+To compile a contract:
 ```
 $ tronbox compile
 ```

 To compile all contracts, use the ```--compile-all``` option.

-Specifies a network using the ```--network``` option.
+Specify a network using the ```--network``` option.
 Network name must exist in the configuration.

 ## Development
 For advanced information for development, see: